Hijack-Everything/vsxploit/README.md

-# VSPloit
+# VSXPloit
 **Weaponized VS Code Tunnel in both *vscode-cli* and *vscode-server* for Red Team Covert Operations** • *Inspired by APT Tactics*

 ## 🎯 Overview

-**VSPloit** is a red team tool that automates and extends a technique first seen in real-world attacks, where **Advanced Persistent Threats (APTs)** abused Visual Studio Code’s `code tunnel` feature to gain remote access into developer environments.
+**VSXPloit** is a red team tool that automates and extends a technique first seen in real-world attacks, where **Advanced Persistent Threats (APTs)** abused Visual Studio Code’s `code tunnel` feature to gain remote access into developer environments.

-Where APTs used it for persistence and command-and-control (C2), **VSPloit enhances this tactic** for red teamers by:
+Where APTs used it for persistence and command-and-control (C2), **VSXPloit enhances this tactic** for red teamers by:

 > 🚫 Eliminating the need for C2 infrastructure
 > ✅ Using **Microsoft’s own infrastructure (VS Code Tunnel)**